 A trip to London can’t be complete without a stop at Selfridges department store.
-There are of course many things to see and do here, but a visit to this iconic store should be on your list too.
-As one of the city’s first department stores, it has long history, fascinating story and a quirky founder Harry Gordon Selfridge.
-Well, the shopping ain’t bad either, if you’re into that. (wink)
+In addition to many historical monuments, cultural attractions and architecture that London has to offer, a visit to the iconic store should be on your list too.
+The history of Selfridges department store is a fascinating story, starting with its quirky founder Harry Gordon Selfridge.
+Well, the shopping isn’t bad either, if you’re into that.

 Selfridges department store on-screen